The helminth therapy

 - Infection with benefits: How playing host to hookworms could be good for you (Farah Hancock, Radio New Zealand, 2024)

-- Helminths’ therapeutic potential to treat intestinal barrier dysfunction (Thomas Mules et all, Allergy, 2023)
+- Helminths’ therapeutic potential to treat intestinal barrier dysfunction (Thomas Mules and all, Allergy, 2023)

 - Socio-medical studies of individuals self-treating with helminths provide insight into clinical trial design for assessing helminth therapy (Parasitology International, 2022)